 The crown jewel of my cap poster collection is undoubtedly this amazing New Era cap poster produced in 1995.
 There are so many quirks to this poster that it would be intriguing for any year, but 1995 was a particularly interesting year for the minors, so this poster couldn’t get much better.
 I bought it on eBay in 2017, and the seller had two of them for sale.
 The one I bought was rolled up and in its original shrink wrap, so the condition is essentially perfect.
-I affixed it to my wall using command strips and have been able to move it without damage.
-Note that the location of this poster on the wall at MLG HQ is in a lower-light spot that is tricky to photograph well without supplementary lighting, so the images are a bit duller than they are in person.
+I’ve been keeping it in a tube, but before I took it down, I was able to snap a few photos.
+I had it in a lower-light spot that is tricky to photograph well without supplementary lighting, so the images are a bit duller than they are in person.

 Let’s unpack this puppy and go into some details.
-There are 156 caps depicted on this poster, though they are of only 155 teams, since one of the teams (Macon) is depicted twice.
-Of course, there is one team (Port City) mysteriously missing, that means there are indeed 156 teams mentioned on the poster.
+There are 156 caps depicted on this poster, though they are of only 155 teams, since one of the teams, the Macon Braves, is depicted twice.
+Of course, there is one team, the Port City Roosters, that is mysteriously missing.
+So that means there are indeed 156 teams mentioned on the poster.

-Why were there 156 MiLB teams in 1995?
-In that year, there 28 MLB teams, and it was more haphazard (at the lower levels) in regard to how many teams per league, or teams per parent club.
+Why were there 156 minor league teams in 1995?
+In that year, there were 28 MLB teams, and at the lower levels, the structure was more haphazard in regard to how many teams per league, or teams per parent club.
 Add in a a handful of independent teams, and you certainly have a different era in the minors.
-Heck, there were 32 teams at the Class A-Advanced level.
+Heck, there were 32 teams at the Class A-Advanced level in those days.